systemd/journal2gelf/README.md

 journal2gelf
 ============

-Get structured log records from the systemd journal and send them to a Graylog2 server as GELF messages.
+Export structured log records from the systemd journal and send them to a Graylog2 server as GELF messages.

 Tested on Python 2.7 and Fedora 17 (systemd-44-17).

 Dependencies:
 -------------

-- graypy (pip-install graypy)
+- graypy

 Install
 -------